-Example varieties are nominated by the Euroseeds HRT working group.
+Euroseeds Example Varieties are nominated by the Euroseeds HRT working group.
 For nomination, the following is taken into account: commercial, official control, available and stable performance in bioassays.

-When possible, example varieties are preferably aligned with other official references (ISF differential tables, CPVO protocol references, etc.) and available in a collaborative network (e.g., Matref, ...).
+When possible, Euroseeds Example Varieties are preferably aligned with other official references (ISF differential tables, CPVO protocol references, etc.) and available in a collaborative network (e.g., Matref, ...).